wiheto/expyriment_psychology_experiments/README.md

 Recommend to install python via anaconda (https://www.continuum.io/downloads - then you get pandas and matplotlib installed as well)

 *Note that I have written these in python3 and (at least when I installed expyriment, the python3 was on a developers branch.
 So this may get tricky.
-But they *should* work for python2 and let me know if something doesn't work).*
+But it all __should__ work for python2 and let me know if something doesn't work - also if it works!).*

 ### How to use: